maxpetul/C3X/README.txt

  - Can cancel out pop pollution with negative pollution amount on building flagged as removing pop pollution
  - Option to modify rules for retreat eligibility
  - AI two-city start
-  - ** Warning message if start contains adjacent cities or missing FP cities
  - Remove cap on turn limit
  - Option to strengthen forbidden palace decorruption effect to match the palace's
  - Option to allow military great leaders to hurry wonders
  - Option to reduce AI research rate by half
- - ** Option to aggressively penalize bankrupt players
+ - Option to aggressively penalize bankrupt players
- - ** Option to remove exception to tile penalty for city tiles with fresh water and Agri trait
+ - Option to remove exception to tile penalty for city tiles with fresh water and Agri trait
+ - ** Enable stealth attacks via bombardment
+ - ** Recon missions can be make vulnerable to interception
+ - ** Option to charge one move for recon missions and interception
+ - ** Allow players to opt out of stealth attacks
+ - ** Polish precision striking by land or sea units
+  - Use regular bombard animation instead of flying animation
+  - Use bombard range instead of operational range

 INSTALLATION AND USAGE:
 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
 Also that config file contains info about some mod features that aren't fully explained in this README.